johncoleman83/bootcampschool-low_level_programming/README.md

   * When and why using linked lists vs arrays
   * How to build and use linked lists with structs

+* 0x13-bit_manipulation

+  * How to manipulation bits and use bitwise operators

 ## Author

 David John Coleman II.
-Check out my website http://www.davidjohncoleman.com/
+Check out my website [davidjohncoleman.com](http://www.davidjohncoleman.com/)

 ## License